All posts

 2. Wait for it to be ready

-3. Run tests against the ChatGPT App simulator
+3. Run tests against both the ChatGPT and Claude hosts in the simulator

 4. Shut down when complete